3 Reasons You Should Buy Gold (And 3 Reasons You Shouldn’t)

 Personally, I invest in silver and gold (in all three forms: bullion, ETF’s, and stocks of miners), and I’ve recently added a bit to my position.

 I’ve determined various target price levels, and when precious metals fall below a target, I add positions, taking the funds out of equities or bonds (“rebalancing”).

 Our total allocation is ~5% of our portfolio, and I’m considering increasing my position slightly based on the target price strategy (e.g., another move lower will increase the allocation).

 10% will be my largest allocation to precious metals, and I’ll only achieve that level if there is a 10% reduction in prices from current levels.

-Similarly, if prices rise I will sell increments that I already own as certain price targets are realized.
+Similarly, if prices rise, I will sell increments that I already own as specific price targets are realized.

 Disclaimer: Richtopia is not an intermediary, broker/dealer, investment advisor, or exchange and does not provide services as such.
 The opinions about gold as an investment in this post are those of the author.
 Please conduct independent research when making investment decisions and do not rely on the views published on this page.